BMW-lab-MSU/drone_lidar_spec/README.md

 ## Directories 📂

-### scripts
+### 📜 Scripts
-Contains miscellaneous infrequently used scripts.
+This directory contains a collection of miscellaneous scripts that are crucial for specific data processing and model training tasks.

-- **calc_norms.py**
+- **calc_norms.py** 🧮
-    - Calculate the normalization values for backbone training.
+    - Calculates normalization values for consistent input scaling across the dataset.

+- **split_data.py** 🔀
+    - Splits HDF5 files into training, validation, and test sets, ensuring balanced data distribution.

+### 📁 configs
+🛠️ Stores custom configuration files for mmdet models, facilitating specific adaptations or optimizations needed for the project.

 ### det_outputs
 🖼️ Some outputs from random images from COCO using the mmdet inference demo.